 Many people assume they must fail a breath test by blowing 0.08 or higher on a breathalyzer to be arrested for DUI.
 The reality is that anyone who shows signs of impairment can be arrested and have their license confiscated, regardless of their BAC.

-Generally, you will walk away with a DUI if the following takes place:
+Generally, you will be charged with DUI if the following takes place:

 - You fail a breath or blood test with a BAC at or above 0.08